SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 However, npm can also install local packages (aka a directory on your local machine that has a `package.json` file in it), and you can do so by passing npm a path to the directory to install.
 So in this case, `npm install --save-dev ./package` tells npm to install the package in the `package` directory in your demo app.

-If you open your demo application's `package.json` file, you'll see a new `devDependency` for "kitfox" that looks like this:
+If you open your demo application's `package.json` file, you'll see a new `devDependency` for "fpcl" that looks like this:

 ```
-"kitfox": "file:package",
+"fpcl": "file:package",
 ```

 This is a link that gives you the ability to use your components in your example app.
 This is how you would import a component into a `.svelte` file in the example app:

 ```
-import { Button } from "kitfox";
+import { Button } from "fpcl";
 ```

 *https://www.telerik.com/blogs/ultimate-guide-to-building-ui-component-library-part-2-environment*

 ## Step 4: Develop and edit components and update to the latest version from your local `package` directory
-Since you have already installed the local `kitfox` library as a package, the link has been established from the files in the `package` folder to the `package.json` file.
-So now when you create any new components or update any existing components, all you need to do to get those updates is run the `npm run package` command to rebuild the `kitfox` library into a package.
+Since you have already installed the local `fpcl` library as a package, the link has been established from the files in the `package` folder to the `package.json` file.
+So now when you create any new components or update any existing components, all you need to do to get those updates is run the `npm run package` command to rebuild the `fpcl` library into a package.
 The link in the `package.json` file will simply reference the latest version of your library/package.
 And you can keep building/updating your components and then running `npm run package`.

 ---